Go Inside The Revamped Celebrity Big Brother House

 Outside the kitchen is the new snowy patio outfitted with a hot tub and a gas fireplace.

-For the first time in nearly 20 seasons, the spiral staircase has been replaced with a grand staircase that leads to the plush little hideaway as a charming gondola with cushy benches to relax, strategized and play chess.READ MORE: Coast Guard Repatriates 40 Cubans Picked Up Off Florida Keys In Two Smuggling Operations
+For the first time in nearly 20 seasons, the spiral staircase has been replaced with a grand staircase that leads to the plush little hideaway as a charming gondola with cushy benches to relax, strategized and play chess.READ MORE: Unseasonably Frigid Cold Snap Affecting South Florida's Agriculture

 The first bedroom pays homage to the famous Swiss Ski Patrol and Rescue Teams.
 A mosaic of skis and bedazzled boots complete the look.